Dementia support, not gadget theatre

 Scam warning mode

-When an unknown caller or suspicious message appears, Memory Mate can switch to a safer script and prompt the person to pause before responding.
+When an unknown caller or suspicious message appears, PAL can switch to a safer script and prompt the person to pause before responding.

 06